Sterile neutrinos in lepton number and lepton flavor violating decays: Limits on Sterile Neutrino Mass and Mixing

 \section{Limits on Sterile Neutrino Mass and Mixing}

 In the literature there are various limits on the mass $m_{N}$ and mixing $U_{\alpha N}$ (with $\alpha = e,\mu, \tau$) of a sterile neutrino $N$, extracted from direct and indirect experimental searches \cite{PDG} for this particle, in a wide region of its mass.
 A recent summary of these limits, extracted from the corresponding experimental data, is given in Ref. \cite{Atre:2009rg}.
-In Figs. \ref{figure2}-\ref{figure3} we show the exclusion plots from Ref. \cite{Atre:2009rg} together with our exclusion curves, derived from a joint analysis of semileptonic LNV and LFV decays of $K, B, D, D_{s}$-mesons and $\tau$.
+In Figs. \ref{fig-3}-\ref{fig-4} we show the exclusion plots from Ref. \cite{Atre:2009rg} together with our exclusion curves, derived in a model independent way on the basis of a joint analysis of semileptonic LNV and LFV decays of $K, B, D, D_{s}$-mesons and $\tau$.
+Our approach is discussed in what follows.